revbayes/revbayes.github.io/tutorials/ctmc/index.md

 psi := treeAssembly(topology, br_lens)
 ```

-> ## Alternative tree priors
+{% aside Alternative tree priors %}
-> For large phylogenetic trees, i.e., with more than 200 taxa, it might be easier to specify a combined topology and branch length prior distribution.
+For large phylogenetic trees, i.e., with more than 200 taxa, it might be easier to specify a combined topology and branch length prior distribution.
-> We can achieve this by simple using the distribution `dnUniformTopologyBranchLength()`.
+We can achieve this by simple using the distribution `dnUniformTopologyBranchLength()`.
 ```
 br_len_lambda <- 10.0
 psi ~ dnUniformTopologyBranchLength(taxa, branchLengthDistribution=dnExponential(br_len_lambda))